ElHuaco/ObjectDetection/README.md

+# 🚧 THIS REPOSITORY IS UNDER CONSTRUCTION 🚧

 # ObjectDetection
 1. Implementar SSD base con COCO -> https://github.com/amdegroot/ssd.pytorch
   - We remove all the dropout layers and the fc8 layer.
 We fine-tune the resulting model using SGD with initial learning rate 10−3, 0.9 momentum, 0.0005 weight decay, and batch size 32